saalaa/s3-cloud/README.md

   paragraphs
 - `t-2` to `t-10`: add 2 to 10 em worth of top margin
 - `b-2` to `b-10`: add 2 to 10 em worth of bottom margin
+- `signature`: limit an image's width to 10em

 It also contains rules for links, code, citations, tables and horizontal rules.